alchemyplatform/aa-sdk/site/getting-started/setup.md

 npx tsx index.ts
 ```

-You'll get a response like this on your terminal:
+You'll get a response like this in your terminal:

 ```
 Smart Account Address: 0xYOUR_SMART_ACCOUNT_ADDRESS